espressif/esp-iot-solution/docs/en/usb/usb_overview/usb_host_solutions.rst

 :link_to_translation:`zh_CN:[中文]`

-ESP32-S2/S3 and similar chips come with built-in USB-OTG peripherals, supporting the connection of various type of USB devices through the USB interface.
-The following provides an overview of the USB Host solutions supported by the ESP32-S2/S3 chips.
+ESP32-S2/S3 chips have built-in USB-OTG peripherals, which support USB host mode.
+Based on the USB host stack and various USB host class drivers provided by ESP-IDF, they can connect to a variety of USB devices through the USB interface.
+The following describes the USB Host solutions supported by ESP32-S2/S3 chips.

 ESP USB Camera Video Solution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^